N4IRS/MMDVMHost-Dashboard/README.md

 It relies on MMDVM_Bridge

-This is a fork ot the MMDVMHost-Dashboard that has been modified to work with MMDVM_Bridge Thanks to Kim DG9VH for a great dashboard!
+This is a fork ot the MMDVMHost-Dashboard that has been modified to work with MMDVM_Bridge.
+This is a work in progress and we modify the screen for better MMDVM_Bridge visibility.
+Thanks to Kim DG9VH for a great dashboard!

 Based on G4KLX code, mod by EA4GKQ